mdasfari/DiamondHunter/README.md

 ## Inactive Member
 - **Tristan Greenwood**

-See also the list of [contributors](https://github.com/your/repo/contributors) who participated in this project.

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is opened licensed.

 ## Acknowledgments

 - Thanks to all the team members for their hard work and dedication.
+- Special thanks to the University of London for provide us with the valuable material which make this happen.
 - Special thanks to the Unity community for providing valuable resources.
+- Thanks to all free resources sites.
 - Hat tip to classic Metroidvania games for inspiration.